GSA/fpki-guides/_includes/apple_trust_store_installation.md

 * [Install using Safari web browser](#option-4-install-using-safari-web-browser)

-#### Install using an Apple Configuration Profile - macOS and iOS
+#### Install using an Apple Configuration Profile

 This option works for both **macOS and iOS** devices.

+{% include alert-warning.html content="It is recommended that only administrators run these procedures." %}

-Apple Configuration Profiles (XML files) can be used to distribute trusted root certificates to your agency's government-furnished Apple devices.<!--Does "distribute" mean that the profile "installs" COMMON?-->  Create a Configuration Profile by using Apple's *Configurator 2* application.
-An example configuration profile is included beneath these steps:
+You can create Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
+(An example Configuration Profile is provided below that you can reuse.)

+1. As an administrator, you'll need to _first download a copy of COMMON to your own device_ before creating a Configuration Profile.
-1. Download and install *Configurator 2* from the Apple App Store.
+2. Then, download and install *Configurator 2* from the Apple App Store.
-2. Open Configurator 2 and click *File* -> *New Profile*.
+3. Open Configurator 2 and click *File* -> *New Profile*.
-3. Under *General*, enter a unique profile *Name*. ("Federal Common Policy Certification Authority Profile" was used for this example.)
+4. Under *General*, enter a unique profile *Name*. ("Federal Common Policy Certification Authority Profile" was used for the example.)
-4. Enter a unique profile *Identifier*. ("FCPCA-0001" was used for this example.)
+5. Enter a unique profile *Identifier*. ("FCPCA-0001" was used for the example.)
-5. Browse to local *certificate* copies on your device.
-Select those that you'd like to add to the profile.
-(For this example, a copy of the COMMON was used.)
+6. Browse to local *certificate* copies on your device.
+Select COMMON and add it to the profile.
-6. Click *File* -> *Save* to save your profile to a preferred file location.
+7. Click *File* -> *Save* to save your profile to a preferred file location.
-7. Follow the steps to distribute configuration profiles below.<!--The profiles are being distributed because through distribution, they install COMMON automatically to specified agency Apple devices?-->
+9. Follow the steps to [distribute configuration profiles](#distribute-apple-configuration-profiles).

-This example configuration profile will install<!--Conflicting terms--paragraph above says profiles "distribute," not "install."--> COMMON as a trusted root CA for both **macOS and iOS** devices.
-Before using the profile, you should verify its suitability for your agency.
-To use the profile, copy the XML information and save it as a `.mobileconfig` file.
+The example Configuration Profile below can be used to redistribute and automatically install COMMON as a trusted root CA for both **macOS and iOS**, government-furnished devices.
+To use the example profile, copy the XML information and save it as a `.mobileconfig` file.

+{% include alert-warning.html content="Before using the example profile, you should verify its suitability for your agency." %}

 ```
 <?xml version="1.0" encoding="UTF-8"?>